JPG is the file extension for JPEG files (Joint Photographic Experts Group, committee of ISO and ITU).

 The examples above show what is meant by JPG losses.
 It is about losses of quality — meaning, the pixels that come out of the file are simply not as good to look at as the pixels that went into the file.
 The image still has the same count of pixels, and the size is still three bytes per pixel when opened again, etc, but now some pixels have altered colors, called JPG artifacts... like dirty pixels, which is quality losses.
 Remember, artifacts continue to accumulate, getting worse, every time you edit and Save the file as JPG again.
 Each Save is lossy compression again.
 And this loss is not repairable, so be aware, don't do this repeated times.
 There are better plans.

-Make no mistake - JPG 100 is NOT 100%, Not a percentage of anything.
+Make no mistake - JPG 100 is NOT 100%, It is Not a percentage of anything.
 It is always still JPG, and JPG Quality 100 is NOT a perfect copy.
-Above is the pixel difference in the original JPG 100 image and the PNG image, as shown by the Adobe Photoshop CS5 Calculations tool, when comparing only the blue channels (red channels look essentially the same as this, but the green channels are pretty dark in this one).
-This is enlarged some, but is shown at default brightness, the actual difference, no fudged adjustments.
+Above is the pixel differences in the original IrfanView JPG 100 image and the PNG image, as shown by the Adobe Photoshop CS5 Calculations tool, when comparing only the blue channels (red channels look essentially the same as this, but the green channels are pretty dark in this one).
+This is enlarged near 2x, but is shown at default brightness, the actual difference, no fudged adjustments.
 Seems to me the differences are in the anti-aliasing on the edges of objects (almost like a line drawing).
 These were all the same image with the same pixels, until compression, so my notion is that JPG apparently didn't consider saving all of these infrequent colors as important.
-Faststone has a menu that counts colors in images, and reports the PNG image has 35,046 colors, and the JPG 100 image has 23,368 colors (only 2/3 as many now.)
+IrfanView has a menu (Images - Information) that counts colors in images, and it reports the PNG image has 35,046 colors, and the JPG 100 image has 23,368 colors (only 2/3 as many now.)
 There is more color count in the lower JPG values, which are the artifacts probably.
 Photoshop JPG does the same reduction of colors, in about the same degree.
 The JPG 100 file, when saved again now as PNG, is nearly 5% smaller than the original PNG file, because its modified data is easier to compress now.
 JPG 100 is a relative number, it does NOT mean 100%, and it is NOT lossless (but yes, 100 is still pretty good).

 If you start your comparisons from an original JPG image, you may not see this much difference remaining (you have no base of reference then), but the image here started out as RAW, it had never seen JPG before.
 This may be minor visually, but there is no way we can argue that they are still identical images.
 We might argue "good enough", and Quality 90 probably is good enough (few artifacts still very visible).
 However, if this is the master copy of our prize image, we may not be willing to consider any argument at all about quality.
 But JPG Quality 100 is pretty good, and the file sure is small.
 I would have no concern about sending the JPG 90 or 100 images out to be printed (printers skip over small details too), but not to keep as my archived master copy, which might be edited or resampled again.
 The actual worry is about creating more differences next time it is saved as JPG.
 JPG artifacts accumulate at every Save as JPG (compressed again at every Save).